zaiisao/Documentation/en/Voice/android_audio.md

 - A device with audio support running Android 4.1+.
 - Android SDK for API level 16+.
 - Android Studio 2.0+.
-- Before accessing Agora’s services, ensure that you have opened the ports and whitelisted the domains as specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).
+- Before accessing Agora’s services, ensure that you open the ports and whitelist the domains specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).

 Download the Agora SDK：